fboucquez/symbol-bootstrap/README.md

 * [`symbol-bootstrap compose`](docs/compose.md) - It generates the `docker-compose.yml` file from the configured network.
 * [`symbol-bootstrap config`](docs/config.md) - Command used to set up the configuration files and the nemesis block for the current network
 * [`symbol-bootstrap help`](docs/help.md) - display help for symbol-bootstrap
+* [`symbol-bootstrap link`](docs/link.md) - It calls a running server announcing all the node transactions like VRF and Voting.
+This command is useful to link the nodes keys to an existing running network like testnet.
 * [`symbol-bootstrap run`](docs/run.md) - It boots the network via docker using the generated `docker-compose.yml` file and configuration.
 The config and compose methods/commands need to be called before this method.
 This is just a wrapper for the `docker-compose up` bash call.
 * [`symbol-bootstrap start`](docs/start.md) - Single command that aggregates config, compose and run in one line!
 * [`symbol-bootstrap stop`](docs/stop.md) - It stops the docker-compose network if running (symbol-bootstrap started with --detached).
 This is just a wrapper for the `docker-compose down` bash call.